 Joshua Lynch (Ph.D.)

-I am interested in how the first Americans interacted with their environments.
-Recently, I have been involved in CSFA excavations at Serpentine Hot Springs, a buried fluted point site on the Bering Land Bridge National Preserve, Seward Peninsula.
-I plan to develop a project that addresses how early Beringians organized technologies in response to climate flux during the Pleistocene-Holocene Transition.
+Josh is interested in how the first Americans interacted with their environments.
+Recently, he has been involved in CSFA excavations at Serpentine Hot Springs, a buried fluted point site on the Bering Land Bridge National Preserve, Seward Peninsula.
+Josh plans to develop a project that addresses how early Beringians organized technologies in response to climate flux during the Pleistocene-Holocene Transition.
 (Chair: Ted Goebel)